johnballantyne/qbws/docs/qbws-api.md

 <a name="sendRequestXML"></a>
 ## sendRequestXML() ⇒ <code>String</code>
-This web method send the request XML to the client which should process the request within QuickBooks.
+This web method sends the request XML to the client which should process the request within QuickBooks.

 **Kind**: global function